 This is why this book on nutrient requirements of pets caught my eye.

-The book, available on Amazon, is very expensive but I could see why when I looked at the contents.
+The book might have seemed quite expensive but I could see why when I looked at the contents.

 In summary, this hard-cover report: